DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I'm becoming fluent with SASS and I'm already building my first websites using Pug.

 **Thoughts:** I developed an interest for pure CSS illustrations, which if not performant-friendly, they're extremely interesting and I feel like they will boost my CSS skills tremendously.

+### Day 100: 2018 December 23rd

+**Today's Progress**: I did continue learning new things and adding new cool skills to my tool-kit on a daily basis, however I forgot to update my log here.
+Anyway, my latest achievements were: completing a project for the FreeCodeCamp Front-End Libraries section, learn about advanced responsive designs and perfomance friendly practices.
+It was a long journey, and I'm happy to see how far I've gone compared to one year ago.
+Obviously this is not but the beginning of the "real deal", and I intend to stretch my capabilities to their limit and beyond.

+**Thoughts:** Now I'll focus on applying my newly adquired skills to my past, present and future projects in order to become a better developer.